CECL-Ready: Loan portfolio segmentation

-The CECL standard states: “Segmentations or pools should have similar risk characteristics.
-These pools should be as granular as possible while maintaining statistical significance.” (emphasis added).
+CECL risk consultants at Abrigo recommend that segmentations or pools should have similar risk characteristics.
+These pools should be as granular as possible while maintaining statistical significance.
 It is this balance between granularity and significance (in terms of pool size) that is a key friction point in segmentation elections.
 In most cases, finding the balance will require a blend of art and science.

 In considering risk characteristics that may warrant break-outs in the portfolio, it is easy to find yourself digging deeper and deeper into the details.
 However, with each additional filter added, the smaller each loan pool becomes, and as a result, the higher the risk of the pools lacking significance.
 Keep in mind there is no “right” way to determine this balance; each institution will need to evaluate these decisions for itself.

 Keep data controls in mind when segmenting the portfolio